 - Introduction: What is Chemical Modelling?
 Definitions of modelling as experiment on theoretical model; introduction to basic types of modelling used in chemistry and overview of background physical theories.

 - Quantum mechanics and quantum chemistry: Recapitulation of the basics of quantum mechanics; Born-Oppenheimer approximation; electron orbitals; quantum-chemical methods: Hartree-Fock and post-Hartree Fock methods; Density Functional Theory; basis sets; Examples of chemical problems solved by quantum-chemical methods.

 - Statistical Thermodynamics.
 Statistical ensembles: canonical, micro- and grand-canonical, NPT-emsembles.
 Free energies.
 Connection of microscopic and macroscopic properties.

 - Molecular simulations methods: Monte Carlo, molecular dynamics, Force fields.

 - Multiscale- and mesoscale modeling: Coarse-grained models.
 Mesoscale simulation methods.
 Brownian- and dissipative particles dynamics.

-- Applications.
-Examples of applications of chemical modeling in sustainable material chemistry and biochemistry.
+- Applications: Examples of applications of chemical modeling in sustainable material chemistry and biochemistry.

-Lectures and practical work.
+Lectures and project work.

-Learning outcome and our expectations on you
+Learning outcomes and our expectations of you

 Upon completion of the course you should be able to: